Reaction of gaseous fluorine with compound X yields a sin- gle pr... | Pearson+ Channels

-Reaction of gaseous fluorine with compound X yields a sin- gle product Y, whose mass percent composition is 61.7% F and 38.3% Cl. (a) What is a probable molecular formula for product Y, and what is a probable formula for X?
+Reaction of gaseous fluorine with compound X yields a sin- gle product Y, whose mass percent composition is 61.7% F and 38.3% Cl. (c) Calculate ΔH° for the synthesis of Y using the following information:

 Relevant Solution